Richard Negus on the success of a campaign of shooting rats at night

 For stealthy lamp-free night-time shooting, the thermal is an essential tool, but it was impossible, through the monocular, to positively identify if these blobs were indeed rats or some other small mammal.
 Richard’s view through the Wraith, however, was unequivocally definite.
 A ‘phut’ from his moderated .22 sounded and the heat source I was watching made a small jump and then lay still.
 Richard held the rifle for me to look through.
 The monochrome image I saw reminded me of old war films and U-boat captains squinting through a periscope.
 A rat, its nerves causing a back leg to twitch, lay in stark clarity within the small field of view the scope allows.
 Soon, more shapes appeared in the thermal.
 The Wraith enabled Richard to confirm them as mice, their eyes reflecting like diamonds in the infrared beam of the illuminator.
 Then another larger, rat-like shape appeared.
 When viewed through the Wraith, all that was visible were the fronds of hedge.
 Another peek through the thermal confirmed that the rat was still there.
 We waited for it to creep out of cover, which it swiftly did, confident in the cloak of darkness — a 42-gr bullet ended its endeavours.

-As the night wore on on our hunt shooting rats with thermal imaging scopes, Richard accounted for a further five rats and a rabbit at the feeder.
+As the night wore on, Richard accounted for a further five rats and a rabbit at the feeder.
 The Wraith is a clever bit of kit.
 With regular use, the various functions it boasts, such as the 10 different reticle settings, recording facilities and zoom, will doubtless become second nature.
 However, in this initial trial, the small field of vision at close range made target acquisition challenging.
 Being digital, the scope lags when refocusing over a variety of ranges.
 In Richard’s opinion, while a new-generation thermal scope would be the blue riband for such work, an additional thermal monocular would still be required for scanning.

 With the costs for such a thermal combination reaching many thousands of pounds, the Wraith, at a shade under £600, represents remarkable value for money.
 Most importantly, the Wraith lets you see in the dark, which is vital for target identification.
 A brooding hen partridge in the lee of the hedge and a foraging rat look identical in a thermal; not so with this digital scope.
 Richard’s ageing CZ has accounted for many thousands of pests over the years — mounted with the Wraith it became even more deadly.